voltsparx/Silica-X/README.md

 > `profile`, `surface`, `fusion`, and `orchestrate`.
 >
 > It combines policy-driven execution, plugin/filter control, and explainable scoring into one operator flow, with rich outputs across CLI, JSON, CSV, HTML, and logs.
+> Sorry for the old v3.0 image of Silica-X. I will change that soon^^

 ---